SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 ```abap
 RETURN some_expr.
 ```

-Here, the expression result is passed to the returning parameter without naming it explicitly.
+In the following example, the expression result is passed to the returning parameter without naming it explicitly.
 As an expression, you can specify a constructor expression (and using type inference with `#` means using the type of the returning parameter).

-Example:
 ```abap
 CLASS zcl_demo_abap DEFINITION
   PUBLIC